-It’s easier to think of CBD as what you will no longer feel versus what you will feel.
-Unlike THC, which binds directly to the CB1 endocannabinoid receptors in the brain, CBD does not.
+THC binds directly to the CB1 endocannabinoid receptors in the brain.
 This binding is largely responsible for THC’s ability to impair your cognitive function.
 In simple terms, it’s how THC can get you “high.”
-Since CBD cannot bind directly in the brain, it cannot get you “high.”
+CBD cannot bind directly in the brain so it cannot get you high.

 Some argue that since CBD does have the ability to reduce anxiety and promote relaxation, it should still be considered psychoactive (affecting the mind).
 Others say that while it is still psychoactive, it would be more accurate to call it non-intoxicating.
 In any case, the effects of CBD versus THC are very different.